Capital Gains Tax Rates 2026: What Changed

 4. Gift Appreciated Shares

-Donating appreciated shares directly to a qualified charity is even more powerful: you deduct the full fair market value and pay zero capital gains tax on the appreciation — a double benefit unavailable when you sell the shares first and donate cash.
+Donating appreciated shares directly to a qualified charity is even more powerful: you deduct the full fair market value (subject to AGI limits) and avoid capital gains tax on the appreciation.

 5. Roth Conversions in Low-Income Years